HITECHCRIME/HC_OVERVIEW/README.md

       - THE ORIGIN TIMELINE (past 2+ years of testing the concept, 1 year into the future of small release package tests)

-      - NEARSIGHT TIMELINE (initial official launch)
+      - NEARSIGHT TIMELINE (initial official narrative arc launch)

-      - DISTANT TIMELINE (advanced launch)
+      - DISTANT TIMELINE (advanced launch, possibly parallel narrative arc)

       - HYBRID TIMELINE (continuous ever-expanding side timeline with collaborations with other Operatives)